sashkoristov/DAppMaster-2020W/project/project.md

 * How to group the above algorithm into functions
 * How do you best 'keep' / 'transport' files between subsequent functions?
 * Each parallel function will produce files with the same name.
-How do you prevent naming conflicts on S3?
+How do you prevent naming conflicts on the storage?
-* What information each function needs, how you best represent it (file content strings, S3 ARNs, collections thereof, named fields)
+* What information each function needs, how you best represent it (file content strings, storage ARNs, collections thereof, named fields)
 * How information flows between your functions

 Put together the FC using the FC editor, AFCL Java API, or the YAML editor.
 The main goal is to think about modularity and data flow.